 For example, the Parent Volunteer Opportunities group can be seen by staff, parents, and students.
 Anyone can ask questions about volunteer opportunities.
 Younger students, who love having their parent on a field trip, can tell parents about new posts.

-The Parent Volunteer Opportunities group could also be set up to enable only the moderators to make post, but anyone could reply to a post.
+The Parent Volunteer Opportunities group could also be set up to only enable the moderators to make a post, but permit anyone to reply to posts.

-When naming groups for parent, remember that a parent may say groups from more than one school.
+When naming groups for parents, remember that a parent may see groups from more than one school.
 Consider using the school name as part of the group name, or choosing the school logo as the image.